python/typeshed/CONTRIBUTING.md

-If you wish typeshed maintainers to review your third party stubs, please [open a new issue](https://github.com/python/typeshed/issues/new) in the typeshed repository with a link to the GitHub pull request you wish be have reviewed.
+If you wish typeshed maintainers to review your third party stubs, please [open a new issue](https://github.com/python/typeshed/issues/new) in the typeshed repository with a link to the code you would like us to review.
+Please note that reviews are provided as time allows.

 ### What to include